Vaesea/disctux/README.md

 and Bad Future, which all means it's SuperTux but Sonic CD.

 I'm aware there's probably something out there that's like SuperTux + Sonic CD, but I don't really care.
+I just wanted to make this mod because why not.

 ## Worlds / Zones